 For example, here in Europe, we use 220-240 volts versus the North American standard of 110-120 volts, thus making it necessary to have a converter.

-Things to know traveling to Italy first time – Italian phrases worth knowing
+The first trip to Italy – Italian phrases worth knowing

-While in most places, especially the touristic ones people will speak or at least understand English, there are some things worth knowing.
+While in most places, especially the tourist ones people will speak or at least understand English, there are some things worth knowing.

 - Buongiorno, Buonasera – Good morning, Good evening